 For revenue agreements with multiple element arrangements, such as license and development agreements, entered into on or after January 1, 2011, the Company allocates revenue to each non-contingent element based on the relative selling price of each element.
 When applying the relative selling price method, the Company determines the selling price for each deliverable using VSOE of selling price or TPE of selling price.
 If neither exists the Company uses ESP for that deliverable.
 Revenue allocated is then recognized when the basic four revenue recognition criteria are met for each element.
-The collaboration and license agreement entered into with Shire International GmbH, formerly Shire AG, (Shire) in January 2012 was evaluated under these amended accounting standards.
+The collaboration and license agreements entered into with Shire International GmbH, formerly Shire AG, (Shire) in January 2012 and Biogen Idec Inc. (Biogen) in January 2014 were evaluated under these amended accounting standards.